Gangs of London season 2: Release date confirmed for British thrillerSep 23 | 2 min read

 “I think the story presents a hugely uplifting message about personal bravery and how important it is to equip young children with emotional resilience and understanding,” said Elaine Cameron.

 “There’s a brilliant line in the narration for our animated mouse (read by the sublime John Hannah) and it reduces me to tears every time I hear it.
 For me – it really encapsulates everything Abi is saying in her story:

 Keep in your mind there’ll be troubling times

 Then take my advice, learn a lesson from mice:

 Don’t let the tragic kill all the magic

 “That’s all you can ask really isn’t it – that your children get the chance to write their own story…

 And that, I think, absolutely encapsulates the message of the film.
 There are lots of jokes in the film and we want it to be a feel-good, uplifting piece, even though, you know, fundamentally, it’s a story about grief.

 “The combination of the two allows you to lean into the tragedy of it, because we know that the next scene will feel quite uplifting.
 The thing that really connected these two characters is that they had this wonder in the world.”

-Watch Roald and Beatrix: The Tail of the Curious Mouse at 8.15pm on Christmas Eve on Sky One with the NOW TV Entertainment Pass.
+Watch Roald and Beatrix: The Tail of the Curious Mouse on Sky One with the NOW Entertainment Membership.